Cornea and External Disease

-Drs.
-Malcolm Magovern and Daniel Greene are specialists in Cornea and External Disease, as well as specialists in cataract / lens implant surgery and complex surgical procedures involving the anterior segment of the eye.
+Dr. Daniel P. Greene is a specialist in Cornea and External Disease, as well as specialists in cataract / lens implant surgery and complex surgical procedures involving the anterior segment of the eye.

 What are common corneal and external disease conditions?

 The corneal can be affected by a wide range of conditions including: